botlabio/deny-hosting-IP/README.md

 ### FAQ

+**Why is this important?**

+Cloudbots are unique in that they can be leveraged at scale by cybercriminals without spreading malware on to user devices first, simply by using cloud and hosting company server resources.
+While the cost of cloudbots to advertisers is significant, they are easy to stop by systematically blocking traffic from hosting company IP ranges at both publisher and ad platform level.

+**What can adtech companies do with this?**

+Using this solution, adtech companies and publishers can easily minimize exposure to cloudbot traffic.

 **Is there any chance that using this list could block human traffic?**

 While hosting company IP addresses are sometimes used as proxies, this use-case is neglible compared to cloudbot and other non-human traffic coming from hosting company IP addresses.